Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: INTRODUCTION AND RELATED WORK

-Nevertheless, given the inherent multi-scale and cross-modality nature of medical data, several crucial factors necessitate further consideration.
+However, since medical data has many properties, including fine-grained semantic understanding, radiography-specific clinical reports, and the inherent properties of single-modality representation, several crucial factors necessitate further consideration.
 Firstly, on a local scale, it is commonly observed that each semantic within a medical report corresponds to distinct and independent local areas within the image.
 To ensure precise and comprehensive representation, it is crucial to effectively establish the spatial correspondence between each semantic and specific regions of the image \cite{GLORIA}.
-Secondly, at the instance aspects, the report and corresponding image typically exhibit a unique correspondence compared to other images.
-Neglecting the individual characteristics of each report-image pair may lead to suboptimal performance and incomplete representation learning \cite{ALBEF}.
-Thirdly, at the modality aspects, both images and reports inherently contains distinct medical semantics that should be independently extracted and exploited.
+Secondly, at the instance scale, the report and corresponding image typically exhibit a unique correspondence compared to other images.
+Neglecting the individual characteristics of each image-language pair may lead to suboptimal performance and incomplete representation learning \cite{ALBEF}.
+Thirdly, at the modality scale, both images and reports inherently contains distinct medical semantics that should be independently extracted and exploited.
 Disregarding these unique features of each modality may hinder the comprehensive expression of the foundation model in downstream tasks, limiting its effectiveness and clinical applications.